The Bellows Review

 The Bellows

-On the PlayStation VR, The Bellows gives you the option of playing the game with a DualShock 4, or dual PlayStation Move controllers.
-Arguably you’ll have a much better time when using the Move controllers to move your in-game floating hands independently.
+On the PlayStation VR, The Bellows gives you the option of playing the game with a DualShock 4 or dual PlayStation Move controllers.
+Arguably, you'll have a much better time when using the Move controllers to move your in-game floating hands independently.
 In the first area of the game, we find our protagonist alone in a haunted house of sorts.
 The lights go out soon after venturing into the hallway, presenting a handheld lantern to guide your way through the darkened corridors.
-Books may suddenly shoot out in front of you; furniture rearranges itself; paintings fall from walls, all of the cliche things you can think of while making your way through a haunted house will occur.
+Books may suddenly shoot out in front of you; furniture rearranges itself; paintings fall from walls—all of the cliché things you can think of while making your way through a haunted house will occur.
 Without using any teleportation for movement, you utilize buttons on the controllers to move forward, as well as turn in set increments.
-The Bellows defaults to adding blacked out areas around your centered view when moving to help alleviate any motion sickness, but I felt fine with the option turned off.
-I found it make the game almost impossible to navigate through when turned on, as it makes an already dark game even darker, and not in a good way.
+The Bellows defaults to adding blacked-out areas around your centered view when moving to help alleviate any motion sickness, but I felt fine with the option turned off.
+I found it made the game almost impossible to navigate when turned on, as it makes an already dark game even darker, and not in a good way.
 The game certainly preys on psychological fears, but there are moments that climax with unholy imagery flashing before your eyes.

-The second area in the game takes you from an abandoned mansion to a decrepit hospital, which such so happens to be one of my favorite places for horror movies/games to take place.
-There is just something about the paint peeling corridors and rusted medical equipment that frightens me.
-The Bellow disappoints in that regard, as I felt more like I was on an amusement park ride than anything else.
+The second area in the game takes you from an abandoned mansion to a decrepit hospital, which just so happens to be one of my favorite places for horror movies/games to take place.
+There is just something about the paint-peeling corridors and rusted medical equipment that frightens me.
+The Bellows disappoints in that regard, as I felt more like I was on an amusement park ride than anything else.
 The interaction between yourself and the environment is non-existent, outside of things that you must do to progress through the narrative.
-I never had the exhalation or fear to explore either location.
-Objects can’t be picked up and examined, but there are no hidden audio logs, diary entries, etc. or anything meaningful of that nature.
-It’s a neat concept that the developers need to expand upon in the future.
+I never had the exhilaration or fear to explore either location.
+Objects can't be picked up and examined, and there are no hidden audio logs, diary entries, etc., or anything meaningful of that nature.
+It's a neat concept that the developers need to expand upon in the future.

 Simply Put